overmind-core/overmind-python/README.md

     }
 }

-messages = [
+input_messages = [
     {
         "role": "user",
         "content": "Hi my name is Jon, account number 20194812.
 Should I switch my mortgage now or wait for a year to have a lower interest rate?"
     }
 ]

-# Use existing OpenAI client methods but now you can pass your policies
-response = overmind.openai.chat.completions.create(
+result = overmind.openai.responses.create(
-    model='gpt-4o-mini',
-    messages=messages,
+    model='gpt-5-mini',
+    input=input_messages,
     input_policies=[input_pii_policy],
     output_policies=[output_llm_judge_criteria]
 )

-response.summary()
+result.summary()
 ```
+### Use Overmind Layers

+For more complex use cases you can choose Overmind Layers - an API to call standalone policies without relying on us to call LLMs.

+This use case is best demonstrated in our [LangGraph integration tutorial](https://github.com/overmind-core/overmind-python/blob/main/docs/Overmind%20Layers%20%26%20LangGraph%20tutorial.ipynb), although the Layers can be used with any framework.

 ## Further usage

-There is a more detailed [tutorial notebook](https://github.com/overmind-core/overmind-python/blob/main/docs/overmind_tutorial.ipynb) available.
+There are a more detailed tutorials available for [Overmind Proxy](https://github.com/overmind-core/overmind-python/blob/main/docs/Overmind%20Proxy%20tutorial.ipynb) and [Overmind Layers & LangGraph integration](https://github.com/overmind-core/overmind-python/blob/main/docs/Overmind%20Layers%20%26%20LangGraph%20tutorial.ipynb).

 We are not storing your API keys and you are solely responsible for managing them and the associated costs.

-On ours side we run policy executions for free as this is an alpha stage product.
+On our side we run policy executions for free as this is an alpha stage product.
 We may impose usage limits and scale our services up and down from time to time.

 We appreciate any feedback, collaboration or other suggestions.
 You can reach out at [support@evallab.dev](mailto:support@evallab.dev)